 If an end user wants to change their 2FA settings, the security menu allows users to edit their existing 2FA methods or add a new one.
 End users can also set a primary 2FA method that will be automatically highlighted whenever they receive a 2FA authentication prompt.

 New device: Prove a user’s identity

 Banno keeps tabs on the devices and browsers that are logging into user accounts by using device IDs1 and browser fingerprinting2.
-Whenever a user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
-It’s just another security measure taken to protect the user in the even that their credentials are compromised.
+Whenever an end user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
+It’s just another security measure taken to protect the end user in the even that their credentials are compromised.